 US judge blocks Trump's indefinite suspension of refugee resettlement program

-- A federal judge in Seattle blocked President Donald Trump's executive order that paused the U.S. Refugee Admissions Program, stating it likely exceeded the president's authority.
+- A federal judge has blocked President Donald Trump's executive order that indefinitely suspended refugee admissions into the U.S.

-- Judge Jamal Whitehead indicated that Trump's actions amounted to an 'effective nullification of congressional will' regarding refugee admissions.
+- Judge Jamal Whitehead stated that Trump's actions amounted to an effective nullification of congressional authority over refugee admissions.

 109 Articles